-Access to computer technology will level the playing field and help prepare them for success in our information-driven and computer-aided world.
-Their learning will be greatly increased – providing an excellent platform for further education.
+Access to computer technology will level the playing field and help prepare students for success in our information-driven and computer-aided world.
+Their learning will be greatly increased - providing an excellent platform for further education.

 Total Funding Received to Date: $3,460

 This project is now in implementation and no longer available for funding.
 Received funds will be used to accomplish concrete objectives as indicated in the project's "Activities" section.
 Updates will be posted under the "Project Report" tab as they become available.